 The woman was obviously pregnant and underweight.
 She looked so ill herself, I wondered how her baby could possibly be healthy.
 As her time grew close, she came by and asked me for some medicine, or money for the hospital or some request connected to the birth of her child.
 I believe I gave it.
 I didn't see her for a few weeks.
 Then she came by again collecting the garbage from our doorstep.
 I asked where her baby was.
 The baby girl had died soon after birth in their slum dwelling.
 A dwelling, constructed of bits of tin and plastic.
 The torrential rain had made their house too wet, and she had died of exposure.

-Categories, hierarchy, judgements.
+Categories, hierarchy, judgments.
 How much of my life has been consumed with finding where I fit in society?

-Many years later now, the rag picking mother is still with me, her face, pinched and worn at thirty, watches me.
-As I think about her children, dead, and mine living, her ostracism and mine, her house of tin and plastic, mine of stucco and stone, I cannot shut her out.
+Many years later now, the rag-picking mother is still with me, her face pinched and worn at thirty, watches me.
+As I think about her children, dead, and mine, living, her ostracism and mine, her house of tin and plastic, mine of stucco and stone, I cannot shut her out.
 I cannot feed her children, quell her hunger, or deaden her pain.
 I am helpless in the face of her want and misery.
-Still I dare not ignore her.
-She stays my hand from self-centred extravagance.
-She entreats me to live openly, generously and with kindness.
-She calls me to love the whole of humanity, not just the beautiful, brave and rich. but the broken and the poor.
+Still, I dare not ignore her.
+She stays my hand from self-centered extravagance.
+She entreats me to live openly, generously, and with kindness.
+She calls me to love the whole of humanity, not just the beautiful, brave, and rich, but the broken and the poor.
 We are on level ground.